The Taxation of Limited Liability Companies (LLCs)

 Single-Member LLC

-In a single-member LLC, business income and expenses are reported directly on the owner's federal tax return.
-These LLCs are considered disregarded entities, meaning the IRS does not require a separate income tax return for the business itself.
+The single-member LLC is the type where the owner reports his or her business income and expenses on his or her federal tax filing.
+These LLCs are disregarded entities and this implies that the IRS does not demand a separate income tax filing on behalf of the business itself.

-If you own a single-member LLC, your tax filing will look similar to that of a sole proprietorship.
-You will report business income and expenses on IRS Form 1040, Schedule C. After deducting allowable business expenses, you will pay income tax on any net profit at your individual tax rate.
+In the case of you having a single-member LLC, your tax filing will resemble a sole proprietorship.
+Income and expenses of business are reported on IRS Form 1040, Schedule C. Any net profit that you have after expense allowances on the business is subject to income tax at your own tax rate.

-State and local income taxes usually follow the same approach, though some states impose additional LLC-specific fees or taxes.
-Working with an accountant and reviewing your state and local requirements is strongly advised.
+State and local income taxes tend to take the same route with some states adding a few LLC-specific fees or taxes.
+It is highly recommended to work with an accountant, as well as review your state and local needs.

 Multi-Member LLC

-Schedule K-1 forms must typically be filed by March 15.
-As with single-member LLCs, state and local income tax rules apply, and some states may charge annual LLC fees.
+The filings of schedule K-1 forms are required to be made generally by March 15.
+Like single-member LLCs, state and local income tax regulations are applicable and certain states might impose annual LLC fees.

 Payroll Taxes

-Employers are responsible for paying their portion of FICA taxes and withholding the employee's share from wages.
+The employer has a duty of paying their share of FICA tax and withholding the employee share of wages.

-• Form 941 quarterly to report withheld income and FICA taxes
+• Include withheld income and FICA taxes in Form 941 quarterly.

-• Form 940 annually to report federal unemployment taxes
+• Form 940 to declare the federal unemployment taxes every year.

 Self-Employment Tax